GUCHU-PUCHU/Facebook-gc-bot/README.md

 JUST DON'T USE YOUR REAL FB ACCOUNT.
 OKAY?.
 GOOD.

-> I'm a beginner and I'm still learning, so there might be some bugs... and I'm not sure if I'm doing everything right. anyways, have fun with this bot.
+> I'm a beginner and I'm still learning, so there might be some bugs... and I'm not sure if I'm doing everything right. anyways, have fun with this bot. you're looking at the code right now, my apologies..
+It might look messy but it works.

 ### Dependencies